Velentzas Organization

-The Velentzas Organization, also known as the "Greek crew" is a Greek-American criminal organization operating in the New York City area.
-During the 1980s into the early 1990s the Greek organization controlled a number of in illegal gambling operations in and around the New York City area.
-In 1992, after the organizations leader, Spyredon "Spiro the Greek" Velentzas was convicted of murder and sentenced to life in prison the organization gradually declined in power.
+The Velentzas Organization, also known as the Velentzas crime family, or the Greek crew is a Greek-American criminal organization operating in the New York City area.
+During the 1980s and into the early 1990s, the Greek organization controlled a number of illegal gambling operations in and around the New York City area.
+After the organization's leader, Spyredon "Spiro the Greek" Velentzas was convicted of murder and sentenced to life in prison in 1992, the organization gradually declined in power.

 Spiro the Greek

-The group originated from the Kourakos clan, a Maniot Greek criminal organization led by Peter Kourakos.
-In the 1980s, under the leadership of Spyredon "Spiro" Velentzas the organization rose to prominence controlling a number of illegal gambling operations in the New York City area.
-The Greek organization operated from the Greek American neighborhood of Astoria, Queens.
+The group originated from the Kourakos clan, a Greek criminal organization led by Maniot Greek Peter Kourakos.

+In the 1980s, under the leadership of Spyredon "Spiro" Velentzas (also known as Spyridon), the organization rose to prominence controlling a number of illegal gambling operations in the New York City area.
+The organization operated from the Greek-American neighborhood of Astoria, Queens.
 In the late 1980s, the group grew to over 30 members and had gained more territory in Queens and Brooklyn by taking over more illegal gambling rackets, dice games and horse-racing parlors.

 Velentzas maintained a close working relationship with Lucchese crime family's Consigliere Christopher "Christie Tick" Furnari.
 The Lucchese family provided protection to the Greeks, and received a portion of their gambling profits.
 Velentzas and his Greek crew attempted to expand their illegal gambling rackets further, but were met with resistance by the Gambino crime family.
 The FBI caught on wiretaps Gambino family boss John Gotti threatening to have Spiro killed for moving into the gambling territory controlled by the Gambino family.

 Velentzas imprisonment

 On June 20, 1992, Velentzas was found guilty of murder, loan sharking, gambling, and tax fraud charges, while being found not guilty on one murder charge.
 Velentzas was later found guilty, for the murder of Sarecho "Sammy the Arab" Nalo and was sentenced to life in prison.
 Former Lucchese family capo Peter "Fat Pete" Chiodo, who became a government informant, admitted that he gave the Sarecho Nalo murder contract to Lucchese soldiers Michael "Baldy Mike" Spinelli and Richie "The Piece" Pagliarulo.
-Nalo was murdered on October 25, 1988, while on the phone with Velentzas disputing gambling territory when Michael Spinelli pulled the trigger shotting him.
+Nalo was murdered on October 25, 1988, while on the phone with Velentzas disputing gambling territory when Michael Spinelli shot him.

-In June 2022, the 86-years old Velentzas, still serving life in prison filed a motion for a compassionate release due to health conditions.
-As of June 12, 2021, Velentzas is serving his life sentence at FCC Allenwood.
+In June 2022, the 86-year old Velentzas, still serving life in prison, filed a motion for a compassionate release due to health conditions.
+As of September 15, 2023, Velentzas was serving his life sentence at FCC Allenwood.

+Two other members of the Velentzas family, Peter Drakoulis and Michael Grillo, were found guilty on several charges.
+Velentzas' own brother, Dimitrios, was acquitted of his only charge, gambling.

+Velentzas died in prison of natural causes on May 4, 2024, at the age of 88.